Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable3.md

 4. **D**: GPIO Input/Output Check

+5. **D**: Pi-Protection Hat Verification

-5. Update your User Manual and Technical Documentation with your findings.
+6. Update your User Manual and Technical Documentation with your findings.